lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: figurelegend

-    Figure: The PEG molecule in vacuum.
+    Figure: The PEG molecule in a vacuum.
     The carbon atoms are in gray, the oxygen atoms in red, and the hydrogen atoms in white.
 See the corresponding |peg_in_vacuum|.